pallets/werkzeug/docs/debug.rst

 .. module:: werkzeug.debug

 Depending on the WSGI gateway/server, exceptions are handled differently.
-Most of the time, exceptions go to stderr or the error log, and a generic "500 Internal Server Error" message is displayed.
+Most of the time, exceptions are written to the error log (stderr), rather than standard output and a generic "500 Internal Server Error" message is displayed.

 Since this is not the best debugging environment, Werkzeug provides a WSGI middleware that renders nice tracebacks, optionally with an